 It is the student's responsibility to consult with the high school counselor about dropping a class.
-The high school counselor should then notify the director of dual credit of the need to drop.
+The high school counselor should submit a drop form to the Dual Credit office.

-\\High School Counselors must notify the TVCC director of dual credit of standardized testing (STAAR, etc.) schedules so TVCC instructors can be notified of potential students absences.
+\\High School Counselors must notify the TVCC Associate Vice President of Dual Credit of standardized testing (STAAR, etc.) schedules so TVCC instructors can be notified of potential student absences.